-- 1) Local school administrative units participating in the pilot shall incorporate science, technology, engineering, and mathematics (STEM) focused educational software programs developed by Plasma Games, Inc., in select STEM classes as well as in their CTE programs to encourage student interest and workforce development for chemistry-dependent industries located in North Carolina, including careers in the pharmaceutical, agricultural technology, biotechnology, textile, material science, energy, minerals and mining, and chemical manufacturing fields. - 2) Funds shall be used to for licensing fees for the educational software, Plasma Games' operating costs, and for implementation of the pilot by the local school administrative units. - 3) The pilot shall be conducted beginning with the 2021-2022 school year. - 4) A local school administrative unit participating in the pilot must provide the Department with a plan for the placement of the STEM-focused educational technology developed by Plasma Games, Inc., in its schools and may include a plan from the pilot program established pursuant to Section 4.2D of S.L.2020-4, as enacted by Section 1.1(e) of S.L.
+- 1) LEAs participating in the pilot shall incorporate science, technology, engineering, and mathematics (STEM) focused educational software programs developed by Plasma Games, Inc., in select STEM classes as well as in their CTE programs to encourage student interest and workforce development for chemistry-dependent industries located in North Carolina, including careers in the pharmaceutical, agricultural technology, biotechnology, textile, material science, energy, minerals and mining, and chemical manufacturing fields. - 2) Funds shall be used for licensing fees for the educational software, Plasma Games' operating costs, and for implementation of the pilot by the LEA. - 3) A LEA participating in the pilot must provide the Department with a plan for the placement of the STEM-focused educational technology developed by Plasma Games, Inc., in its schools and may include a plan from the pilot program established pursuant to Section 4.2D of S.L.2020-4, as enacted by Section 1.1(e) of S.L.
 2020-80, if the unit participated in that pilot.
-The plan shall: - a) Include implementation of the educational game as a teaching tool for classroom teachers and a new learning platform for students to increase student engagement and discussion, enrich lessons with real-world applications and purpose in STEM fields, and create moments of connection for students with lasting impact on their career pathways; and
+The plan shall: - a) Include implementation of the educational game as a teaching tool for classroom teachers and a new learning platform for students to increase student engagement and discussion, enrich lessons with real-world applications and purpose in STEM fields, and create moments of connection for students with lasting impact on their career pathways; and - b) Provisions for professional development and training for teachers, administrators, and other school personnel to facilitate the implementation and success of the pilot.

-- b) Provisions for professional development and training for teachers, administrators, and other school personnel to facilitate the implementation and success of the pilot. - 5) The State Board of Education may utilize unallotted funds as of March 15, 2022 to cover any shortfall in funding for PRC 203, or to use for expenditures on or after March 15, 2022 to meet additional public school unit needs, in compliance with federal law.
+4) The State Board of Education may utilize unallotted funds as of March 15, 2022 to cover any shortfall in funding for PRC 203, or to use for expenditures on or after March 15, 2022 to meet additional public school unit needs, in compliance with federal law.